-BJHF-ICTS Funding Program The Barnes-Jewish Hospital Foundation (BJHF) and the Washington University Institute of Clinical and Translational Sciences (ICTS) have partnered to offer a joint Clinical and Translational Research Funding Program expected to award up to $1.4M per year for new projects.
+BJHF-ICTS Funding Program The Barnes-Jewish Hospital Foundation (BJHF) and the Washington University Institute of Clinical and Translational Sciences (ICTS) have partnered to offer a joint Clinical and Translational Research Funding Program.
 This initiative combines the former ICTS Pilot & Novel Methodologies Program and the BJHF Clinical/Translational Research Grant Program.
 Annual call for proposals in two categories:

 - Planning Grants: Provide up to $25,000 direct costs for 1 year to facilitate the planning of a new clinical or translational research project.

 - Research Grants: Provide up to $100,000 direct costs per year for 1-2 years to support a clinical or translational research project.

 Just-In-Time Core Usage Program Total awarded services may not exceed $10,000 within a 12 month period.
 Monthly open call to provide quick access to funding to use the ICTS Cores for research advancing medical knowledge that can improve human health.